-Type 1 diabetes, once known as juvenile diabetes or insulin-dependent diabetes, is a chronic condition in which the pancreas produces little or no insulin.
-Insulin is a hormone needed to allow sugar (glucose) to enter cells to produce energy.
+Type 1 diabetes, once known as juvenile diabetes or insulin-dependent diabetes, is a chronic condition.
+In this condition, the pancreas makes little or no insulin.
+Insulin is a hormone the body uses to allow sugar (glucose) to enter cells to produce energy.

-Different factors, including genetics and some viruses, may contribute to type 1 diabetes.
+Different factors, such as genetics and some viruses, may cause type 1 diabetes.
 Although type 1 diabetes usually appears during childhood or adolescence, it can develop in adults.

-Despite active research, type 1 diabetes has no cure.
-Treatment focuses on managing blood sugar levels with insulin, diet and lifestyle to prevent complications.
+Even after a lot of research, type 1 diabetes has no cure.
+Treatment is directed toward managing the amount of sugar in the blood using insulin, diet and lifestyle to prevent complications.

-Type 1 diabetes signs and symptoms can appear relatively suddenly and may include:
+Type 1 diabetes symptoms can appear suddenly and may include:

 When to see a doctor

-Consult your doctor if you notice any of the above signs and symptoms in you or your child.
+Talk to your health care provider if you notice any of the above symptoms in you or your child.

 The exact cause of type 1 diabetes is unknown.
-Usually, the body's own immune system — which normally fights harmful bacteria and viruses — mistakenly destroys the insulin-producing (islet, or islets of Langerhans) cells in the pancreas.
+Usually, the body's own immune system — which normally fights harmful bacteria and viruses — destroys the insulin-producing (islet) cells in the pancreas.
 Other possible causes include:

 - Exposure to viruses and other environmental factors

 Once a large number of islet cells are destroyed, the body will produce little or no insulin.
 Insulin is a hormone that comes from a gland behind and below the stomach (pancreas).